José María Rubio: Anecdotes in the life of José María Rubio

 A seamstress from Madrid told in confession that her father hated the faith, and considered the Christian religion a swindle and a lie.
 Thus, she was afraid of the eternal damnation of her father.
 Rubio said that she should not be worried, as her father would be saved.

 Some days after the confession, during a retreat and preaching, that seamstress came late.
 At the moment when she arrived, Rubio paused for a moment in his speech and said in loud voice: "At this very moment one of you just received a very special grace.
 Really very, very big.
 In a few days you will know what it is and whoever of you has received this, that lucky person has to thank our Lord Jesus Christ".

 All women who were there present took note of the time and day, as he was already famous for these prophecies that were fulfilled.
 The seamstress in a few days noticed that his father died holy, and just at that time when Rubio was preaching, her father was confessing and receiving the last sacraments.

-His last years

-When his protector, Torres Asensio, died, he managed to fulfill his old desire to join the Jesuits in Granada, where, after the novitiate (1909), he reviewed his theology for a year and had a pastoral experience in Seville.
-Aftertertianship (1910–1911) in Manresa (Barcelona), he was sent to Madrid, where he took final vows at his residence at Calle de la Flor Baja and where lived the rest of his life.

-He was a withdrawn and a modest man, of great charity and tireless devotion to work.
-He excelled as a preacher (though not for his oratorical skills) and as a regular confessor, which caused long lines of faithful who were looking for support and spiritual help.
-Despite the lack of brilliant human qualities, which contrasted with his housemates, his effectiveness and reputation grew quickly throughout the city.
-He was noted for his love of the poor, who came forward for help.
-He developed his evangelical work in towns and suburbs, and founded and organized several associations such as the "Guard of Honor of the Sacred Heart," the work of the "Marys of the Tabernacles", and social schools in Ventilla neighborhoods, aided by young teachers Juan and Demetrio de Andrés, known as "Ventilla martyrs" killed during the Civil War, 1936.